 Disability is defined as “any condition” that merely “limits” or makes more difficult a “major life activity”.
 Failure to engage in interactive process is itself unlawful.
 Any statement by an employee that he is limited is treated as a request for accommodation.

 Workers’ compensation is a benefit system.
 It provides compensation when an employee is injured as a result of work.
 It also prohibits discriminating or retaliating against an employee for filing a worker’s compensation claim.
 In workers’ compensation, benefits are paid while employee is off work due to injury and for any disability as defined by the doctor and the AMA guides.
 The appointed doctor provides work restrictions and determination as to whether employee can return to work.
 Employer and doctor can communication with each other on this issue.
 However in ADA/FEHA, must determine whether the individual has a disability, compensation is not required.
 Must determine whether individual is able to perform essential functions of the job with or without reasonable accommodation.
-Must engage in interactive process and must document the interactive process.
+Employers should engage in the interactive process and must document the interactive process.
 There are limitations on your ability to communicate with doctors.

 But when does the disability require an accommodation?
 Requires an accommodation when it poses a “barrier” to perform one or more essential job functions.
 Duty to accommodate means you have a duty to accommodate an employee.
 Must ask yourself the following: What are the employee’s work restrictions?
 Do they impact the employee’s ability to perform his/her essential job functions?
 Are the work restrictions temporary or permanent?
 Can the employee be returned to work with or without reasonable accommodation?